What safety measures are in place at The Park?

 Are there any age or weight restrictions?

 In order to climb without adult supervision in the Aerial Forest, you must be at least 14 years old.
 Adult supervision is required for ages 13 years and younger.
 Six-year-olds may climb in the Aerial Forest when accompanied by a paying adult, one-on-one, on the purple trails only.
 There is a minimum weight of 60 pounds and maximum weight limit of 265 pounds in the Aerial Forest.
+Guests under 60 pounds are required to climb with an adult (18+) in the Aerial Forest.

 Can I show up without a reservation?